m-bock/purescript-stadium/README.md

 now, it has the same behavior as the one in the ADT example.

 First we do an exhaustive pattern match on the incoming message using the `case_` function.
-Inside each arm we do a non exhaustive pattern matche on the incoming state providing a default value in case there's no match.
+Inside each arm we do a non exhaustive pattern match on the incoming state providing a default value as fallback.
 The injection syntax for variant types is a bit wordy, too.
 This will be simpler once PureScript has "visible type application", which as of the time of writing is being worked on.
 Until then, you can use the